linode/docs/docs/guides/tools-reference/linux-package-management/yum-package-manager/index.md

 modified: 2021-07-15
 modified_by:
   name: Linode
-title: "How to Use YUM to Manage Packages in CentOS/RHEL 7 and Earlier"
+title: "Using YUM to Manage Packages in CentOS/RHEL 7 and Earlier"
-h1_title: "Using YUM to Manage Packages in CentOS/RHEL 7 and Earlier"
+title_meta: "How to Use YUM to Manage Packages in CentOS/RHEL 7 and Earlier"
-enable_h1: true
 aliases: ['/guides/how-to-use-yum/']
 contributor:
   name: Nathaniel Stickman